ddnexus/pagy/docs/how-to.md

 ## Paginate an Array

-You have many ways to paginate an array with pagy:
+You have many ways to paginate an array with Pagy:

 1. Implementing the above _how-to_ (probably not the most convenient way, besides being a good example)
 2. Using the `pagy` method and overriding `pagy_get_items` _(see [pagy_get_items](api/backend.md#pagy_get_itemscollection-pagy)_